brandonlammey/Stack/README.md

 To provide a templated stack data structure to be used in any C++ program.

+## Configure

+Remove Makefile and main.cpp
+Add to personal code and Makefile
+Include with `#include "Stack.h"`

 ## Tests

 #### **Currently in progress of adding test cases!**